gjcooper/dodoc/templates/contract.md

 ======================

 As consideration for the Services, and upon the submission of monthly invoices, within the payment terms stipulated herein, the Company shall pay Consultant at the rates or in accordance with the milestone payment schedule set forth on purchase order(s) issued by Company or in the Statement of Work, for such Services as are actually rendered by Consultant and accepted by the Company.
-In no event, however, shall Consultant perform, or receive compensation for: (a) additional services not set forth in the Statement of Work without a formal, bilateral modification to the Statement of Work encompassing such additional services; (b) services involving contingency payments prohibited by any applicable law or regulation or by the Company’s contract; or (c) services rendered that result in billings to the Company that are in excess of {total amount} which is the total ceiling value or not-to-exceed (NTE) value for this Agreement.
+In no event, however, shall Consultant perform, or receive compensation for: (a) additional services not set forth in the Statement of Work without a formal, bilateral modification to the Statement of Work encompassing such additional services; (b) services involving contingency payments prohibited by any applicable law or regulation or by the Company’s contract; or (c) services rendered that result in billings to the Company that are in excess of {nte value} which is the total ceiling value or not-to-exceed (NTE) value for this Agreement.
 If expressly provided for in the Statement of Work and expressly not included in the firm-fixed-price that may be established in the Statement of Work, Company shall reimburse Consultant for reasonable and necessary out-of-pocket travel and other miscellaneous expenses relating to this Agreement, which are incurred at the direction of, and upon the prior written approval of, the Company.
 Such reasonable travel expenses include air/rail travel, taxis, auto rentals, meals, and lodging, provided that such reimbursement will not be in excess of that allowed by the paragraph above, and provided that no reimbursement shall be made for Consultant’s commuting to facilities within a fifty-kilometer radius of Consultant’s home or place of business.
 Travel must be authorized by Company prior to any anticipated reimbursable travel.
 Reimbursement for reasonable and actual expenses shall be made in accordance with the following rates:

 a.
 Air travel – Lowest unrestricted coach fare
 b.
 Rented Automobile – Compact Type, unless not practical
 c.
-Meals, Incidentals, Lodging (Accommodations) & Private Vehicle Usage – Actual and reasonable costs supported by original receipts, or the rates and allowances specified in Appendices B, C and D of the Treasury Board of Canada Travel Directive Effective April 1, 2008 (revised January 15, 2009), whichever is less.
+Meals, Incidentals, Lodging (Accommodations) & Private Vehicle Usage – Actual and reasonable costs supported by original receipts.
 d.
 Miscellaneous Expense – Actual and reasonable pre-approved costs that are directly and reasonably required for performance of the Services.
 e.
 Alcohol and most entertainment costs are NOT allowable expenses, will not be reimbursed by Company, and shall not be included in any manner in any invoice submitted hereunder.

 All invoices shall include a breakout and description of the Services rendered, along with the actual hours and expenses incurred (for T&M type services) and milestone descriptions (for FFP type services), receipts (if required), and shall be submitted in a format prescribed by the Company indicating the applicable purchase order number issued by the Company or Statement of Work for which the invoice relates.
 Company shall make payment within thirty (30) days after receipt of a proper invoice that complies with the requirements of this Agreement.
 Company may withhold any amounts in an invoice that are in dispute, are contrary to the requirements of this Section 3, or are not substantiated by proper receipts.
 Payments made to Consultant shall not constitute or be construed as acceptance of any of the Services performed by Consultant under this Agreement.